mahalakshmi416/alpha-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document cwhatever steps are necessary to get the application up and running.

 Things you may want to cover: